datalayer-examples/crossplane-example/docs/06-composition.md

-# 🚧 Step 6: Deploy a Configuration
+# 🚧 Step 6: Deploy a Composition

 Read the official documentation about `Configuration`on the [Crossplane documentation website](https://crossplane.github.io/docs/v1.2/getting-started/create-configuration.html).